jump-dev/JuMP.jl/doc/callbacks.rst

 Solver Callbacks
 ----------------

-Many mixed-integer programming solvers offer the ability to modify the solve process.
+Many mixed-integer (linear, conic, and nonlinear) programming solvers offer the ability to modify the solve process.
 Examples include changing branching decisions in branch-and-bound, adding custom cutting planes, providing custom heuristics to find feasible solutions, or implementing on-demand separators to add new constraints only when they are violated by the current solution (also known as lazy constraints).

 While historically this functionality has been limited to solver-specific interfaces, JuMP provides *solver-independent* support for a number of commonly used solver callbacks.
-Currently, we support lazy constraints, user-provided cuts, and user-provided heuristics for the Gurobi, CPLEX, and GLPK solvers.
+Currently, we support lazy constraints, user-provided cuts, and user-provided heuristics for the Gurobi, CPLEX, GLPK, and SCIP solvers.
 We do not yet support any other class of callbacks, but they may be accessible by using the solver's low-level interface.